Health Professions and Nursing

 Our international trips are carefully planned alongside the development of the curricula of the programme, to ensure that the trip adds value to both the students’ academic knowledge and graduate employability.
 We explore various international trip options each year to provide students with different experiences to enhance their practice and knowledge.

-Claire Langman – Clinical Education Manager
+Claire Langman – Health Professions and Nursing Manager

 |Claire has seventeen years’ experience within various practical settings across the health and social care sector, including the NHS and private fields.
 She has eleven years of experience teaching in higher education at FdSc, BSc and MSc level and has previously taught at the University of Bristol, Anglia Ruskin University, Aston University and Tianjin University.||Qualifications:|